ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

  3. Validating the service implementation compliance with a provided OpenAPI contract using the OpenAPI annotation.
 - The OpenAPI compiler plugin will allow you to validate a service implementation against an OpenAPI contract during the compile time.
 This plugin ensures that the implementation of a service does not deviate from its OpenAPI contract.

-## Generate a Ballerina service
+## Generate Ballerina services from OpenAPI Contracts

-By following an **API design-first approach**, you can generate only the Ballerina service from an OpenAPI definition using the CLI command of the OpenAPI tool as follows.
+If you are an API developer who prefers the **design-first approach**, you can use an existing or your own OpenAPI definition to generate Ballerina services using the OpenAPI CLI command as follows.

 ```bash
 $ bal openapi -i <openapi-contract> --mode service